-Our annual Fair Trade Bazaar, typically held on the first full weekend in December, offers opportunity to cross off some gifts on your holiday to-buy list—as well as browse for yourself!—all while shopping for a difference.
+Our annual Fair Trade Bazaar, typically held on Saturday and Sunday of the first full weekend in December, offers opportunity to cross off some gifts on your holiday to-buy list — as well as browse for yourself! — all while shopping for a difference.

 Why Fair Trade?

 The annual income of the richest 1 percent is equal to that of the poorest 57 percent.
 Each day, 24,000 people die from poverty and malnutrition.